IvanRainbolt/ExploringAvalonia/README.md

 # ExploringAvalonia
-My initial exporation for learning and understanding the Avalonia UI framework for multi platform app development.
+My initial exporation for learning and understanding the Avalonia UI framework for multi platform app development in F#.